Buffalo, New York: Government

 Buffalo has a Strong mayor–council government.
 As the chief executive of city government, the mayor oversees the heads of the city's departments, participates in ceremonies, boards and commissions, and is as the liaison between the city and local cultural institutions.
 Some agencies, including utilities, urban renewal and public housing, are state- and federally-funded public benefit-corporations semi-independent of city government.
-Byron Brown, the city's first African American mayor, has held the office since 2006, longer than anyone else.
-Brown, defeated by India Walton in the 2021 mayoral primary election, began a write-in campaign for the general election.
-Brown initially denied Walton the chance to become the first female and socialist mayor of Buffalo, winning just under 60% of the votes.
+Christopher Scanlon has served as acting mayor since 2024, following the resignation of Byron Brown.
 No Republican has been mayor of Buffalo since Chester A. Kowal in 1965.

 With its nine districts, the Buffalo Common Council enacts laws, levies taxes, and approves mayoral appointees and the city budget.
-Pastor Darius Pridgen has been the Common Council president since 2014.
+Bryan Bollman has been the Common Council president since 2024.
 Generally reflecting the city's electorate, all nine councilmen are members of the Democratic Party.
 Buffalo is the Erie County seat, and is within five of the county's eleven legislative districts.